jmstipanowich/Movie-Data-Repo/README.md

 To submit your project in Canvas, you will need to create and upload PDF versions of four project deliverables.
 After your project is submitted, you must then add a media comment with the recording of your live presentation.

 **Please note: We need to receive you submission at least 24 hours before your review to confirm that you are prepared for the review.
-You are welcome to re-submit your assignment with revisions up to 3 hours before your review so that we can have time to look at your materials in advance of the review.**
+If you wish to revise your submission, please do so no later than 3 hours before your review so that we can have time to look at your materials in advance.**

 ### Presentation Slides PDF Creation